UrmiM/Capstone/README.md

 ### Company's Response
 1. Very excited to see the data visualization of user activity for all customers compared to each other.
 2. This analysis will help them show their customers what can be done with the data.
 3. Could potentially convince the customers to release more data for more predictive analyses in future.
+4. The recommendations for future data collection very helpful.

+### Learnings
+1. Meaningful and useful insights can be drawn from simple data.
+2. It is difficult to predict from data with very little signal.
+How to identify data which has low signal?
+Maybe domain knowledge would be a great place to start or your model performance will definitely indicate it.
+3. Always keep the audience in mind and how they can benefit from your analyses.
+4. What actionable steps can be taken from the analyses?
+If an analyses only identifies a problem and does not point to a possible root cause, it has failed in its purpose.
+5. The analyses is only good if the performance of the analyses can be measured in some tangible way.